Finite-state Independence and Normal Sequences: Proof of the Characterization Theorem

-\begin{proof} We show that if $x$ and~$y'$ are not independent, then $x$ and~$y$ are also not independent.
-We suppose that $x$ and~$y'$ are not independent.
+\begin{proof} We show that if $x$ and~$y'$ are not finite-state independent, then $x$ and~$y$ are also not finite-state independent.
+We suppose that $x$ and~$y'$ are not finite-state independent.
 This means either that $x$ can be compressed with the help of~$y'$ or that $y'$ can be compressed with the help of~$x$.
 Suppose first that $x$ can be compressed by a compressor~$\mathcal{C}$ with the help of~$y'$.
 Combining this compressor with the selector~$\mathcal{S}$ which selects $y'$ from~$y$ yields a compressor~$\mathcal{C}'$ which compresses $x$ with the help~$y$.
 Indeed, this compressor~$\mathcal{C}'$ skips symbols from~$y$ which are not selected by~$\mathcal{S}$ and simulates~$\mathcal{C}$ on those symbols which are selected by~$\mathcal{S}$.

-Suppose second that $y'$ can be compressed by a compresor~$\mathcal{C}$ with the help of~$x$.
+Suppose second that $y'$ can be compressed by a compressor~$\mathcal{C}$ with the help of~$x$.
 We claim that $y$ can also be compressed with the help of~$x$.
-The selector~$\mathcal{S}$ which selects $y'$ from~$y$ is used as a splitter to splits $y$ into $y'$ made of the selected symbols and $y''$ made of the non selected symbols.
+The selector~$\mathcal{S}$ which selects $y'$ from~$y$ is used as a splitter to split $y$ into $y'$ made of the selected symbols and $y''$ made of the non selected symbols.
 Then, the compressor~$\mathcal{C}$ is used to compress $y'$ with the help of~$x$ into a word~$z$.
-Finally, words $z$ and~$y''$ are merged into a word~$z'$ by blocks of length~$m$ from same length~$m$.
-Each block of length of length~$m$ contains either $m$ symbols from~$z$ or $m$ symbols from~$y''$ plus an extra symbol indicating whether the block contains symbols from~$z$ or symbols from~$y''$.
+Finally, words $z$ and~$y''$ are merged into a word~$z'$ by blocks of the same length~$m$.
+Each block of length~$m$ contains either $m$ symbols from~$z$ or $m$ symbols from~$y''$ plus an extra symbol indicating whether the block contains symbols from~$z$ or symbols from~$y''$.
 The combination of all these automata yields a compressor which compresses $y$ with the help of~$x$. \end{proof}